chuckcscccl/rustlr/chapter4.md

-## Chapter 4: Automatically Generating the AST and Using Regex in Grammars
+## Chapter 4: Automatically Generating the Abstract Syntax

 Rustlr is capable of automatically generating the data types (enums and structs) for the abstract syntax of a language as well as